Peginterferon Alfa-2b (Injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some medicines can affect how peginterferon alfa-2b works.
+- Some foods and medicines can affect how peginterferon alfa-2b works.
 Tell your doctor if you are using any of the following:

-- medicine to treat HIV or AIDS (didanosine, lamivudine, stavudine, zidovudine)
+- Medicine to treat HIV or AIDS (such as didanosine, lamivudine, stavudine, zidovudine)

 Warnings While Using This Medicine:

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, bleeding problems, lung or breathing problems (such as COPD), heart or blood vessel disease, severe chest pain, a history of a heart attack or stroke, high or low blood pressure, heart rhythm problems, diabetes, thyroid problems, vision problems, high triglyceride levels, pancreas disease, HIV or AIDS, or an autoimmune disorder (such as psoriasis, lupus, or arthritis).
-Tell your doctor if you have a history of depression, bipolar disorder, or addiction to drugs or alcohol.
-Also tell your doctor if you have ever had an organ transplant.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, bleeding problems, lung problems (such as COPD), heart or blood vessel disease, heart rhythm problems, diabetes, thyroid problems, or an autoimmune disorder (such as psoriasis, lupus, or arthritis).
+Tell your doctor if you have a history of heart attack, stroke, depression, or drug abuse.
+Also tell your doctor if you had an organ transplant.

 - This medicine may cause the following problems: